Our Sponsors & Corporate Partners

 Vitaflo International

-We extend a warm thank you to Vitaflo, a Nestlé Health Science company, for their invaluable support of INDConf LONDON 2025.
+We extend a warm thank you to Vitaflo International, a Nestlé Health Science company, for their invaluable support of the upcoming INDConf LONDON 2025.

-Vitaflo has been a global leader in specialized medical nutrition for over 25 years, developing clinically backed medical foods for inherited metabolic disorders, pediatric kidney disease, and ketogenic diets
+Vitaflo has been a global leader in specialised medical nutrition for over 25 years, developing clinically backed medical foods for inherited metabolic disorders, paediatric kidney disease, and ketogenic diets.

 By ensuring consistent quality, accessibility, and education through resources like the VIA portal, Vitaflo empowers patients and healthcare providers across more than 70 countries.